University of Georgia logo.

 2025 Spencer Research Grants Awarded to Six

-Five photos in a grid showing headshots of the winners of the 2025 John Spencer research grants.
-Top row: Emily Chalfin, Kuhelika Ghosh, Monika Giri.
-Second row: Mackenzi Hallmark, Alyssa Quan.
+2025 John Spencer research grants recipients Emily Chalfin, Kuhelika Ghosh, Monika Giri, Mackenzi Hallmark, Alyssa Quan.

 Athens, Ga. – Six graduate student affiliates of the River Basin Center have been named recipients of John Spencer research grants for 2025.
 This year’s awards will provide a total of $10,000 to support a range of projects that contribute to water sustainability and resilience across the southeastern United States and beyond.